Nolene-Human/secure_random_key_generator/README.md

 ## Step 2
 Code Test

-Run code to see if any random password is generated more then once and test the randomness frequency test:
+Run code to see if any random password is generated more then once and test the randomness frequency test
-This function will return a value between 0 and 1.
-The closer the result is to 0, the more likely the sequence is to be random (according to the frequency test).
-'''def frequency_test(sequence)'''

 ## Step 3
 Scan Vulnerabilies using SNYK